HectorZL/transciption_audio/README.md

 ## Installation

 1. Clone this repository to your local machine.
-2. Install the required dependencies by running: `pip install -r requirements.txt`
+2. Install the libry "whisper" by running the following command in the terminal:
+   `pip install whisper`

 ## Usage